vishnutejak538/pcap-to-csv/README.md

-run the pcaper.py and enter your pcap filename and the csvfilename and then the csv file will be created in the given csv file path
+run the pcaper.py and enter your pcap filename and the csvfilename and then the csv file will be created in the path of this python files